asarnaout/beeraholic/README.md

 # Structure:

-/server: Holds the server side code for serving the frontend application.
+**/server**: Holds the server side code for serving the frontend application.

-/src: Holds the frontend react code.
+**/src**: Holds the frontend react code.

-/src/Components: These represent the presentational layer, i.e: Dumb components which contain no logic/state.
+**/src/Components**: These represent the presentational layer, i.e: Dumb components which contain no logic/state.
 The purpose of these components is pure UI rendering and should contain minimum/no logic at all.An ideal react component should contain the render() method only.

-/src/Containers: These represent the stateful components which perform logic (Communicating with APIs/Maintaining state/etc).
+**/src/Containers**: These represent the stateful components which perform logic (Communicating with APIs/Maintaining state/etc).
 A container should not perform any UI functionality and should return a single UI Component.

 # React-Redux:

-### State is generally managed through redux.
+## State:

+Redux stores the state of your whole application in an object tree within a single store.

 ## A react container should contain the following two methods:

--mapStateToProps: Specifies the prop values that will be sent to the presentational component and ties them to the state.
+**mapStateToProps**: Specifies the prop values that will be sent to the presentational component and ties them to the state.

--mapDispatchToProps: Specifies the prop functions that will be sent to the presentational component and dispatches actions (explained below) to update the redux state.
+**mapDispatchToProps**: Specifies the prop functions that will be sent to the presentational component and dispatches actions (explained below) to update the redux state.

 ## Action Creators: